-- Any staff member using the van must provide a copy of his/her driving license for the transport office to keep on file for insurance and proof of eligibility to drive - Each driver must use the log provided for the van.
-Mileage must be recorded along with reason for use, times of use, and a special note of any damage that occurred during use - Vehicle must be used for work purposes only and approved by your line manager.
-You will not be insured to drive if you do not receive this approval - The vehicle should not be used for the collection of colleagues during train strikes or overtime on weekends (unless authorised by the Director of Operations) - Requests must come vai email to transport@asl.org from the department or division manager / head and not the individual - Mileage and vehicle will be checked on every return by the Transport Office Any damage will be forwarded to the relevant department or division - If a department or division requires to use a ZipVan, because the vehicle (Navara) is not fit for purpose or is already booked, this department / division will be charged for the hire of the ZipVan - Parking and speeding fines are the responsibility of the person driving NOT ASL - Academic / Athletics requests will take priority over any other booking requests (unless authorised by the Director of Operations) - The vehicle must be returned with at least a 1⁄4 in the tank. instructions can be found in the vehicles glove compartment - ASL will take on the cost for entering the congestion zone or Ultra Low Emissions Zone - Any faults with the vehicle should be noted and brought to the attention of the Transport Manager
+- Any employee using the van must provide a copy of their driving license for the transport office to keep on file for insurance and proof of eligibility to drive - Each driver must use the log provided for the van.
+Mileage must be recorded along with the reason for use, times of use, and a special note of any damage that occurred during use - The vehicle must be used for work purposes only and approved by the employee's line manager.
+Without prior approval, employes are not insured to drive the vehicle - The vehicle should not be used for the collection of colleagues during train strikes or overtime on weekends (unless authorized by the director of operations) - Requests must come via email to transport@asl.org from the department or division manager/head and not the individual - Mileage and vehicle will be checked on every return by the transport office.
+Reports of any damage will be forwarded to the relevant department or division - If a department or division requires use of a ZipVan because the vehicle (Navara) is not fit for purpose or is already booked, this department/division will be charged for the hire of the ZipVan - Parking and speeding fines are the responsibility of the person driving NOT ASL - Academic/athletics requests will take priority over any other booking requests (unless authorized by the director of operations) - The vehicle must be returned with at least a 1⁄4 tank of fuel.
+Instructions can be found in the vehicle's glove box - ASL will take on the cost for entering the congestion zone or Ultra Low Emissions Zone - Any faults with the vehicle should be noted and brought to the attention of the transport manager